dvz/mybb-dvzHash/README.md

 echo $key->saveToAsciiSafeString();
 ```

-The resulting ASCII representation can be saved in the MyBB configuration file or using environment variables:
+The resulting ASCII representation can be saved in:

 - ##### MyBB configuration file